biometricITC/cPP-biometrics/input/Bio cPP.md

 ----------
 The TOE is fully integrated into the mobile device without the need for additional software and hardware.
 The following figure, inspired from
-\[ISO30107-1\], is a generic representation of a TOE (other configurations exist).
+\[ISO30107-1\], is a generic representation of a TOE.
+It should be noted that the actual TOE design may not directly correspond to this figure and the developer may design the TOE in a different way.
 This illustrates the different sub-functionalities on which the mobile biometric enrollment and verification processes rely on.